-Women should not drink more than one drink in a day Men should not drink more than two drinks in a day
+Women should not drink more than one drink in a day.
+Men should not drink more than two drinks in a day.

-Sodium Recommendations: $\leq 1,500 \text{ mg/d}$ is the general guideline when restricting sodium.
+Sodium Recommendations: $\leq$ 2,300 mg/day is the general guideline when restricting sodium.
+Further reductions may be needed for some people.
 The first tip is to stop using the salt shaker.
 Salt has about 2,300 mg sodium per teaspoon.
 Processed foods are usually high in sodium.
-Low sodium is defined as < 140 mg/serving.
+For label reading, low sodium is defined as < 140 mg/serving.